lukasturcani/molder/readme.rst

                 structure files may work as well, but they're not tested.
 :index.html: The website.
-:index.css: The styles the website.
+:index.css: Styles the website.
 :index.js: Makes the website interactive.
 Handles communication with
            the server.
 :init_state.cgi: A server-side Python script.
 This script is run when
                  the user first loads the website.
-It initializes the session by loading the history of the user (so they can use the ``back`` button) and sending them the first molecule of the session.
+It initializes the session by loading the history of the user (so they can use the ``back`` button) and sends them their first molecule of the session.
 :next_mol.cgi: A server-side Python script.
 This script is invoked
-               every time the user presses a button.
+               every time the user presses a button, excluding ``back``.
 The script saves the molecule and button pressed and sends the user their next molecule.
 :previous_mol.cgi: A server-side Python script.
 Each time the ``back``
                    button is pressed the user sends a request to the server.
 The server runs this script  which looks at